barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 ![The Schema]({{ site.baseurl }}/images/2016-02-02-Dapper-Benchmarks/01_Test_Schema_Table.PNG)

-The code used to generate the required collection for testing is also simple:
+The code used to generate the required collection for testing is quite simple:

 {% highlight C# %}
 using System;